 Clinical manifestations

 The onset of acute and chronic glomerulonephritis with nephrotic syndrome is usually different.
 The clinical picture is also different.
-But in all cases, there are changes in the urine, hypertensive and edematous syndromes.
+But in all cases there are changes in the urine, hypertensive and edematous syndromes.

 An increase in blood pressure occurs due to an imbalance of vasoactive substances (renin, angiotensin), which are produced in the renal parenchyma.
-The increase in renin production affects the vascular wall, causing spasm.
+An increase in renin production affects the vascular wall, causing spasm.
 This, in turn, leads to a significant increase in blood pressure.
 This condition is not typical for children.

 The nephrotic form of chronic glomerulonephritis does not have such a violent onset.
 Its symptoms are more varied and correspond to the form, stage of the disease and the degree of kidney damage.
-Chronization of the process in children is very dangerous.
+Chronicity of the process in children is very dangerous.

 Edema

-It must be remembered that in children, edema appears spontaneously and is already very pronounced at the very beginning.
+It must be remembered that in children edema appears spontaneously and is already very pronounced at the very beginning.
 They can be asymmetrical, but more often they are generalized (spread throughout the body).

 Diagnostic measures

-• massive proteinuria (from 3 g / day and above);
+• massive proteinuria (from 3 g/day and above);

 • urine density increases due to increased protein loss;